loweisz/my-home/src/pages/creating_components_with_plop/index.md

 This function will run when you run the plop script with `npm run generate`.
 With `plop.setWelcomeMessage` you show a message to the user at the beginning to describe what the script is actually doing.

-PlopJS can do more that one thing within this script, so we need to tell it what we want to do first, so that the user can select the expected behaviour.
+PlopJS can do more that one thing within this script, so we need to tell it what we want to do first, so that the user can select the expected behavior.
 `plop.setGenerator` will add a new functionality to the plop-script.
 The first argument is the name of your action and the second an object defining what to do if the user selected that option.

 In our case we add the option `"Create a component"`, since we, well want to create a new component.